nathanielkess/SwitchMap-Vs-MergeMap/SwitchMap vs MergeMap.md

 ```
 [Try this code](https://rxviz.com/examples/chess-game)

-This example attempts to accomplish the chat requirments with **mergeMap** Stepping through the code, we can understand what's going on.
+This example attempts to accomplish the chat requirements with **mergeMap**.
+Stepping through the code, we can understand what's going on.

 ```javascript
 const kim = document.createElement('input');